chadrbanks/RolePlayingGenerator/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-crayons.svg)](https://forthebadge.com)

 # Setup
+Pull this repo, run `npm install -g` inside the root directory of the project, and you should be good to go.

-Pull this repo, and then add this following alias to your bash or zsh config.
+Alternatively, you may be able to add this following alias to your bash or zsh config.
 >alias rpg="node /path/to/repo/RolePlayingGenerator/index.js"

 # Usage
-Once you have the index.js file mapped to rpg, you can run rpg commands like the following.
+Once you have completed the setup above, you should be able run rpg commands like the following.

 ```bash
 # Help